bloomreach/brxm/essentials/ide/intellij/project-setup/README.txt

 * create new intellij SDK (intellij 13+)
 * add new module to your project: /essentials/ide/intellij/project-setup/ide-integration.iml
 * change module SDK (to the one your created in first step)
-* make sure compiler patterns doesn't filters template files (add *.ft to compiler's resource patterns)
+* make sure compiler patterns doesn't filter template files (add *.ft to compiler's resource patterns)